Amazon tax avoidance: Illinois

 Illinois passed legislation to tax online sales made to consumers located in the state.
 In March 2011 Gov. Pat Quinn signed the "Main Street Fairness Act," which targets online retailers with Illinois affiliates.
 Quinn said the act would help create fair competition and generate more revenue for the state.
 Illinois estimates that it loses $153 million in sales taxes every year because out-of-state retailers do not remit sales tax on purchases made by Illinois residents.
 Some online retailers have responded to this legislation and similar efforts in other states by threatening income tax revenues collected from their online affiliates.
 Amazon, along with Overstock.com, has threatened to terminate affiliates in states that demand that sales tax be collected by online retailers, including Illinois.
 Wal-Mart responded by inviting online businesses based in Illinois to join its affiliate network.

 The Illinois Policy Institute has said that the law has been "all pain and no gain."
 While it was "sold as a significant revenue raiser and a step toward improved tax fairness, it is accomplishing little more than pushing online entrepreneurs out of state."

 The law was declared unconstitutional in October 2013 by the Illinois Supreme Court because it applied only to online businesses.
 Illinois subsequently passed similar legislation which applied to "catalog, mail-order and similar retailers along with online sellers... if they have sales of $10,000 or more in the prior year."
 Although the law went into effect January 1, 2015, retailers were given an additional month to comply with the legislation.
 Online retailers are required to collect the 6.25% state sales tax, but do not have to collect local sales taxes in addition to the state rate.

 Amazon announced in October that it plans to build several facilities in Illinois by 2017, including the first this year, which eventually would have required it to collect the state's use tax.

 Indiana

 Indianapolis based Simon Property Group sued the state in 2011 to force it to collect sales tax from Amazon in an attempt to level the playing field.
 In a settlement deal brokered by Gov. Mitch Daniels in January 2012, Amazon agreed to collect sales tax from Indiana residents beginning January 1, 2014.
 Amazon owns four distribution centers in Indiana, which satisfies the physical requirement.

 Iowa

 On January 1, 2017, Amazon began collecting 6% sales tax in Iowa.
-As Amazon has no physical presence in Iowa, it is not compelled by law to collect state sales tax.
-Amazon will not collect the local option portion of the sales tax.